Message from the Dock Desk

 Aquatic Plant Management

 The primary goal of the Districts harvesting and treatment operations is to maintain navigation channels and to allow vessel access to private docks.
 The District has regulatory requirements for native plant coverage.
 Native aquatic vegetation that contribute to the health of Big Bear Lakes fishery will not be harvested unless it presents a navigational hazard.
 Lake vegetation can grow a foot a day in conducive conditions making it a challenge to maintain navigational paths to all docks throughout the entire season.
-Additional harvesting may be requested by submitting the P.L.A.N form to the District.
-Dock owners will be billed for additional requests at an hourly rate according to the Districts most recent fee schedule.
+The $160 invasive weed fee that is part of your dock license fee, is put into a fund and then allocated for treatment of Milfoil in our lake.
+There are two lists you can request to be on.
+The first list, the navigational issue list, lets us know where we are receiving calls from and we take this into consideration when mapping out our route geographically.
+The second list is the P.L.A.N list, this list is for anyone who is interested in paying for additional treatment.
+If you want additional eradication of the weeds around your dock this may be requested by submitting the PLAN form to the District.
+The cost is $185.00 per hour plus the cost of herbicide.

 It is a violation of your dock license to rent your boat or dock on Big Bear Lake.
 If your lakefront property is on a rental program, the renters are considered guests and may use the dock for their personal vessel or a rented vessel from an authorized marina.
+Please talk to your renters about being respectful of your neighbors and their property.
+If your renters are trespassing on your neighbors’ docks, they are liable to get a ticket.
 Violating your dock license could result in the termination of dock privileges.

 Lake Level Conditions